Computer Science + Library and Information Science (3+1)

 Required Coursework

-To complete the integrated degree program in Information technology (IT) and Library and Information Science (LIS), students must first complete all requirements for the Information Technology degree.
-During their final semester of the IT degree, they will apply to the LIS program for formal admission.
+To complete the integrated degree program in Information Technology and Cybersecurity (IT) and Library and Information Science (LIS), students must first complete all requirements for the Information Technology and Cybersecurity degree.
+During the final semester of the IT degree, they will apply to the LIS program for formal admission.
 Once accepted, the students will complete 27 credits of LIS courses, including LIS 407 and LIS 415, which are required for all LIS degrees.
 IT/LIS students are exempted from taking LIS488 or any other technology requirements in the LIS program.

 For more information on these programs, please contact Amber Stubbs, the advisor for the integrated programs.